Ethiopia Energy Information

 Total Energy Consumption

-Total energy consumption is increasing steadily, albeit at a rate 3.5 times slower than economic growth (3.4%/year on average since 2010, against around 9.5%/year for the GDP).
+Total energy consumption is increasing steadily, albeit at a rate 3 times slower than economic growth (3.23%/year on average over 2010-2019, against 9.5%/year for the GDP).
+In 2020 consumption growth was only 2%, with a net slowdown of the economic growth (2%).

 Graph: CONSUMPTION TRENDS BY ENERGY SOURCE (Mtoe)